K-K-P/AI_Adventure_game/README.md

 Whole application is built based on Cassandra vector DB for some educational purposes.
 The core idea of this project is to take a closer look to ML-aimed vector DB and - so called - "prompt engineering" - all of this wrapped with Python code.

+All required libraries can be found in "requirements.txt" file.